 Pancreatic cancer can sometimes run in families, where a small number of rare genetic conditions are linked to a higher risk of pancreatic cancer.
 The European Registry of Hereditary Pancreatitis and Familial Pancreatic Cancer (EUROPAC) is an organisation involved in researching pancreatic cancer.
-There are two separate studies.
-One is looking at pancreatic cancer that runs in families (familial pancreatic cancer).
-The other is looking at hereditary pancreatitis.

 Researchers hope to learn more about the genetic causes of pancreatic cancer.
 Being able to identify people at high risk of pancreatic cancer may also help researchers to develop new screening programmes to detect pancreatic cancer at an early stage.

 Familial pancreatic cancer registry

 People from families with familial pancreatic cancer can join this study.
 You may be able take part if:

 - two or more first-degree relatives (parent, brother, sister or child) on your side of the family have pancreatic cancer